dengsauve/vuex-deux/README.md

 I was recently inspired by a HN post where someone made a vanilla js clone of the app Teux Deux.

 So here's a clone in Vue.
+I created this using Vue, Vuex, and VueDraggable.

 This is the front-end portion only, which I'm going to using in Laravel